ReproNim/module-dataprocessing/_episodes/06-testing.md

 A very good introduction to all Python test frameworks you can find [in Brian Okken introduction](http://pythontesting.net/start-here/).

-If you don't have any specific reason to use other library we recomemnd using [pytest library](http://doc.pytest.org/en/latest/).
+If you don't have any specific reason to use other library we recommend using [pytest library](http://doc.pytest.org/en/latest/).
 The pytest framework makes it easy to write simple tests and allows you to use the standard python assert for verifying your result.